Washington Pad

 Anticipated Timeline

-Pad Construction Fall 2023
+Pad Construction Spring/Summer 2024

-Drilling Operations Fall 2023
+Drilling Operations Summer 2024

-Initial Production Q1 2024
+Initial Production Year End 2024

-Interim Pad Reclamation Q2 2024
+Interim Pad Reclamation Year End 2024

 Note: The times provided are estimates and are subject to local authorization.
 We will keep you informed of any significant changes to our plans.